 Hot tip: Remember to remove the plastic backing from the pastry sheets before putting them on the trays.

 Prick each sheet of pastry all over with a fork.
 This will help stop the pastry from bubbling up.
 Put on another layer of parchment paper and your second tray on top.
 Bake in the oven until golden, approx. 15 mins.

 Remove from the oven and allow the pastry to cool completely.
 Score the pastry lightly then cut through, this will help stop the pastry from cracking.
 Cut pastry into eight pieces as shown, or smaller for smaller slices.
 If not assembling until the following day place in an airtight container until needed.

 Hot tip: A pizza cutter works well for cutting the pastry.

 To assemble the Vanilla Slice ice cream, ice half your pastry squares with passionfruit icing.
-Remove the custard ice cream from the freezer and remove from dish using cling wrap overhang.
+Remove the custard ice cream from the freezer and remove it from the dish using the cling wrap overhang.
 Run a large knife under hot water and dry quickly.
-Cut the ice cream eight rectangles or the same size pieces as your pastry, re-heating and drying the knife as needed.
+Cut the ice cream into eight rectangles or the same size pieces as your pastry, re-heating and drying the knife as needed.

 Eat and enjoy!